Selmon Extension Frequently Asked Questions

 The Extension provides a safe, dedicated and reliable hurricane and emergency evacuation route for Gandy area and regional residents, as well as helping to reduce accidents from red-light running and distracted driving.

-The Selmon Extension gives travelers a choice to either stay on Gandy Boulevard for local destinations or use the Selmon Extension for regional “pass-through” trips.
+The Selmon Extension gives regional travelers a choice to either stay on Gandy Boulevard for local destinations or use the Selmon Extension for regional “pass-through” trips.
 This results in reduced travel times, fuel consumption, and carbon emissions.

 A: Very few utility relocations are anticipated.
 Only those utilities that are in the median and in the specific locations of the piers will be subject to relocation.
 We will give advanced notice any customers who may be affected by utility relocation.